-Stock options representing the purchase of 64,771 shares of common stock (of the 129,919 stock options granted on June 20, 2019) vest upon meeting the following performance criteria: (i) 12,958 shares vest when we in-license one new or additional drug; (ii) 12,958 shares vest when our current Phase 2A clinical trial for PCS499 is complete; and (iii) 38,855 shares vest when we up-list from the OTCQB to either the Nasdaq or NYSE markets.
+Stock options representing the purchase of 64,771 shares of common stock (of the 129,919 stock options granted on June 20, 2019) vest upon meeting the following performance criteria: (i) 12,958 shares vest when we in-license one new or additional drug; (ii) 12,958 shares vest when our current Phase 2a clinical trial for PCS499 is complete; and (iii) 38,855 shares vest when we up-list from the OTCQB to either the Nasdaq or NYSE markets.
 We are recognizing compensation cost for the awards related to completion of our current clinical trial and for in-licensing a new drug.
 The clinical trial is progressing as planned with no significant adverse events, is fully enrolled, and fully funded.
-Management does not foresee any reasons why this study will not be completed as planned and believes it is probable that this performance condition will be met in mid-2020.
-On August 29, 2019, we reached a license agreement with Akashi Therapeutics for PCS100 and as such, the performance condition related to the award for in-licensing one new or additional drug has been met.
+Management does not foresee any reasons why this study will not be completed as planned and believes it is probable that this performance condition will be met in licensing one new or additional drug has been met.
 As for the last award with performance conditions related to up-listing on Nasdaq or NYSE markets, management has determined that until we complete the performance related condition, it is not probable to conclude the performance condition will be achieved.
 As such, no stock-based compensation expense is being recorded for those awards.